-\item {\it Ergoregion.} Although the Killing generator associated with the mass of the black hole, $\p_t$, is timelike at infinity, it does not need to be timelike everywhere outside the horizon.
+\item \textit{Ergoregion.} Although the Killing generator associated with the mass of the black hole, $\p_t$, is timelike at infinity, it does not need to be timelike everywhere outside the horizon.
 The region where $\p_t$ is spacelike is called the ergoregion and the boundary of that region where $\p_t$ is lightlike is the ergosphere.
 If there is no ergoregion, $\p_t$ is a global timelike Killing vector outside the horizon.
-It should be noted, however, that the presence of an ergoregion does not preclude the existence of a global timelike Killing vector.
-For example, the extremal spinning Kerr-AdS black hole has an ergoregion.
+However, it should be noted that the presence of an ergoregion does not preclude the existence of a global timelike Killing vector.
+For example, the extremal spinning Kerr--AdS black hole has an ergoregion.
 When the horizon radius is smaller than the AdS length, the horizon generator becomes spacelike at large enough distances and there is no global timelike Killing vector, as for the Kerr black hole.
-On the contrary, when the horizon radius is larger than the AdS length, the horizon generator is timelike everywhere outside the horizon and is therefore a global timelike Killing vector.
+On the contrary, when the horizon radius is larger than the AdS length, the horizon generator is timelike everywhere outside the horizon.

-\item {\it Superradiance.} One of the most fascinating properties of some rotating black holes is that neutral particles or waves sent towards the black hole with a frequency $\omega$, angular momentum $m$ inside a specific band \bea 0 < \omega < m \Omega_J \eea come back to the exterior region with a higher amplitude.
-This amplification effect or Penrose effect allows extracting energy very efficiently from the black hole.
-Superradiance occurs for the Kerr and Kerr-Newman black hole and is related to the presence of the ergoregion and the lack of a global timelike Killing vector.
-Because of the presence of a global timelike Killing vector, there is no superradiance for large Kerr-AdS black holes (when reflective boundary conditions for incident massless waves are imposed) \cite{Hawking:1999dp,Winstanley:2001nx}.
+\item \textit{Superradiance.} One of the most fascinating properties of some rotating black holes is that neutral particles or waves sent towards the black hole with a frequency $\omega$ and angular momentum $m$ inside a specific band \be 0 < \omega < m \Omega_J \ee come back to the exterior region with a higher amplitude.
+This amplification effect or Penrose effect allows the extraction of energy very efficiently from the black hole.
+Superradiance occurs for the Kerr and Kerr--Newman black hole and is related to the presence of the ergoregion and the lack of a global timelike Killing vector.
+Because of the presence of a global timelike Killing vector, there is no superradiance for large Kerr--AdS black holes (when reflective boundary conditions for incident massless waves are imposed)~\cite{Hawking:1999dp,Winstanley:2001nx}.